expo/expo/docs/pages/versions/unversioned/distribution/building-standalone-apps.md

 > call `expo build:ios`, you just need to choose the correct team, it will be labeled `(In-House)`.
 > At this time, the standalone app builder does not support "ad hoc" distribution certificates
 > or provisioning profiles.

+### Switch to Push Notification Key on iOS

+If you are using Push Notifications Certificate and want to switch to Push Notifications Key you need to start build with `--clear-push-cert`.
+We will remove certificate from our servers and generate Push Notifcations Key for you.

 ## 4. Wait for it to finish building